benoom/EugeneTourP5/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 Support
 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.
+Contact benjoom@gmail.com if you have questions.

 License
 Copyright 2016 The Android Open Source Project, Inc.